liangcheng-yu/hyperlight/README.md

 - Hyperlight Guest Libraries (i.e., the ones to make it easier to create guests that run inside the VMs)
-  - [src/HyperlightGuest](./src/HyperlightGuest) - This is the C Hyperlight guest library.
   - [src/hyperlight_guest](./src/hyperlight_guest) - This is the Rust Hyperlight guest library.
+  - [src/hyperlight_guest_capi](./src/hyperlight_guest_capi) - This is the C compatible wrapper for the Hyperlight guest library.

 - Test Guest Applications:
-    - [src/test/Guests](./src/tests/Guests) - This directory contains two Hyperlight Guest programs written in C, which are intended to be launched within partitions as "guests".
+    - [src/tests/rust_guests](./src/tests/rust_guests) - This directory contains two Hyperlight Guest programs written in Rust, which are intended to be launched within partitions as "guests".
-    - [src/test/rust_guests](./src/tests/rust_guests) - This directory contains two Hyperlight Guest programs written in Rust, which are intended to be launched within partitions as "guests".
+    - [src/tests/c_guests](./src/tests/c_guests) - This directory contains two Hyperlight Guest programs written in C, which are intended to be launched within partitions as "guests".

 - Tests:
     - [src/hyperlight-testing](./src/hyperlight_testing/) - Shared testing code for Hyperlight projects build int Rust.

-- Miscellaneous:
-  - [src/HyperlightDependencies](./src/HyperlightDependencies) - This directory contains a .NET assembly which can be used to build a wrapper around Hyperlight such as [Hyperlight WASM](https://github.com/deislabs/hyperlight-wasm).

 ## Try it yourself!